somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 Setting `compression.type` to `producer` is recommended on these queues.
 {{% /notice %}}

+## Configuration

+It is possible to use Kafka in 2 modes.
+Humio can manage its Kafka topics.
+In this mode Humio will create topics if they do not exists.
+Humio will also look at the topic configurations and manage them.
+It is also possible to configure Humio to not manage Kafka topics.
+In this mode Humio will not create topics or change configurations.

+By default Humio will manage its Kafka topics.
+To disable this set the configuration flag: `KAFKA_MANAGED_BY_HUMIO=true`.

+It is possible to add extra Kafka configuration properties to Humio's Kafka-consumers and Kafka-producers by pointing to a properties file using `EXTRA_KAFKA_CONFIGS_FILE`.
+For example, this enables Humio to connect to a Kafka cluster using SSL and SASL.
+Remember to map the configuration file into the Humio Docker container if running Humio in a Docker container.

 ## Queues

 Humio creates the following queues in Kafka: